 The health of New Zealanders improved from the 1950s.
-The mortality rates of young and middle-aged people fell markedly.
-More recently, mortality rates have been falling among those who are of late working age or retired.
+Mortality rates for young and middle-aged people fell markedly.
+More recently, mortality rates fell among those who were of late working age or retired.

 Life expectancy for New Zealanders in 2000 was 76 years for men and 81 years for women.
 Māori life expectancy was lower – 68 for men and 71 for women.

 New Zealand’s infant mortality rate dropped dramatically through the second half of the 20th century, from 28 deaths per 1,000 live births in 1950 to 6 in 1998.
-Nevertheless, the country’s standing has slipped internationally since the later 20th century.
+However, the country’s standing internationally slipped.

-Infant mortality is higher for Māori than non-Māori, but from 1950 to 1998 the Māori rate declined faster (from 70 to 8 per 1,000) than the rate for the entire population.
+Infant mortality remains higher for Māori than non-Māori, but between 1950 and 1998 the Māori rate declined from 70 to 8 per 1,000.

 Health and lifestyle

 Cancer has been the leading cause of death since 1993.
 Other major causes are heart and cerebrovascular disease.